-Starting in June 2019, regulations pertaining to privately held federal corporations and certain provincial corporations came into force (including Ontario corporations as of January 1, 2023), requiring corporations to actively collect and maintain certain information regarding beneficial shareholders with "significant control" over the corporation, in addition to the pre-existing obligation to maintain a database of registered shareholders.
+Starting in June 2019, regulations pertaining to privately held federal corporations and certain provincial corporations came into force (including Ontario corporations as of January 1, 2023), requiring corporations to actively collect and maintain certain information regarding beneficial shareholders with "significant control" over the corporation, in addition to the pre-existing obligation to maintain a record of registered shareholders.
+For federal corporations, this information must now also be filed with the federal government and is publicly accessible.